 Of important note, Manakin Sabot is also a town of artists.
 Manakin Sabot has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Manakin Sabot’s character.

-Telecommuters are a relatively large percentage of the workforce: 25.55% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Manakin Sabot telecommute to their jobs.
+Overall, about 25.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Manakin Sabot does not have a public transit system used by locals to get to and from work.
+Manakin Sabot is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Manakin Sabot is a very ethnically-diverse town.
 The people who call Manakin Sabot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manakin Sabot residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Manakin Sabot include English, German, Irish, Italian, and Russian.